rirolab/rirolab.github.io/undergrad.markdown

 ---
 layout: page
-title: Indivial study, URP, Intership Positions
+title: Indivial study, URP, Internship Positions
 permalink: /undergrads/
 ---

 We are looking for highly motivated undergrad researchers.

-## Application Process for URP and Interships
+## Application Process for URP and Internships
 1. Fill out a <a href="https://docs.google.com/forms/d/1fbOFI3ML3-3dVU44x4nC6wAQklnbhPCmnANIR2IJSFc/viewform?gxids=7628&edit_requested=true"> <U>pre-interview form</U></a>.
 If you are qualified, you will get a contact within 2 weeks.
 2. Get an interview with Dr. Park.
 3. You can then join our lab.